aidanmack/android_coroutine-_livedate_architecture/README.md

 :arrow_down:

-- **Dependency Inversion** - Dependency Inversion is used for the service that supplies the SpaceX API `Deferred` task to be used in the `LiveData` objects
+- **Dependency Inversion** - Dependency Inversion is used for the service that supplies the `LiveDataApiModels`.
+This should help to make the ViewModels easier to test.

+:arrow_down:

+- **LiveData** - LiveData objects can be created in the concrete Service class that implements interface for Inversion.

 :arrow_down: